Monsterverse: Godzilla x Kong: The New Empire (2024)

 Godzilla and Kong reunite against an undiscovered threat hidden deep within the Earth that challenges the existence of humans and Titans alike.
 The film introduces the Skar King, Suko, and Shimo to the Monsterverse.

 Following the box office and streaming success of Godzilla vs. Kong during the COVID-19 pandemic, Legendary announced a sequel in March 2022 and that filming would commence later in the year in Gold Coast, Queensland and other locations in South East Queensland.
 In May 2022, it was announced that Wingard would return to direct and that Dan Stevens had been cast as the lead.
 Wingard and Stevens had previously worked together on The Guest.
 The film was theatrically released internationally on March 27, 2024, and in the United States on March 29, 2024.
+The film is Kaylee Hottle's final film performance prior to her death in 2026.

 Godzilla x Kong: Supernova (2027)

 In March 2024, prior to the release of Godzilla x Kong: The New Empire, Wingard expressed interest in returning to direct a third film featuring Godzilla and Kong, but noted that "it just depends on how Godzilla x Kong: The New Empire does and how things kind of shape out."
 In April 2024, following the release and successful response to The New Empire, producer and Legendary's chairman of worldwide production Mary Parent commented on the film's box office success: "This is certainly an exciting result.
-We are in a good position to continue the journey, but let’s see how Godzilla x Kong unfolds."
+We are in a good position to continue the journey, but let's see how Godzilla x Kong unfolds."

 On May 10, 2024, Legendary announced that a follow-up to Godzilla x Kong: The New Empire has entered development and would be written by David Callaham, who wrote the early drafts to Godzilla (2014) The following week, Legendary announced that Wingard would not return to direct due to scheduling conflicts, but had expressed interest in having Wingard return.
 In June 2024, Legendary announced Grant Sputore (director of I Am Mother) as the new director and that the film would be released on March 26, 2027.
 Pre-production began in January 2025, with performers being cast such as Kaitlyn Dever, Jack O'Connell, Delroy Lindo, Dan Stevens (reprises his role from the previous film), Matthew Modine, Alycia Debnam-Carey, and Sam Neill.

+In November 2025, feature writing credits published by the Writers Guild of America revealed that SpaceGodzilla would be featured in the film.